julian3b/julian3b/replit.md

 ## Recent Changes

+- **October 31, 2025**: Fixed main chat perpetual loading state - set isInitialLoad to false when on main chat with no world selected, resolving infinite loading spinner issue
 - **October 30, 2025**: Added auto-scroll to bottom on message send - page automatically scrolls to bottom when user sends message and when AI response arrives, ensuring newest messages are always visible
 - **October 30, 2025**: Fixed message ordering to display chronologically - added both server-side and client-side sorting to ensure all chat messages always display in chronological order (oldest at top, newest at bottom); Azure was returning messages in inconsistent order, now sorted by createdUtc timestamp in ascending order for both global and world chats with double-layer sorting for reliability
 - **October 30, 2025**: Fixed chat 500 errors for world messages - changed backend to omit empty optional fields (characters, events, scenario, places, additionalSettings) instead of sending empty strings to Azure Function